jbeleno/workflow-hunt-web/README.md

 # Theoretical Foundation

+This project has two important parts: semantic annotations and semantic search based on those semantic annotations.

 ## Semantic Annotations

 We perform semantic annotations of workflows following the code below.
 First, we iterate over the ontologies available in the system.
 Second, we iterate over the terms of each ontology.
 Third, we iterate over the workflows available in the system.
 Fourth, we verify if the ontology term is contained in the workflow metadata using exact string comparison if so, then we perform a semantic annotation using that ontology term and the workflow.
 Fifth, we verify if the synonym of the ontology term is contained in the workflow metadata if so, then we perform a semantic annotation using the ontology term associated with the synonym and the workflow.